APPLICATIONS ARE NOW CLOSED FOR THE 2015-16 ACADEMIC YEAR!

-As part of the Orientation Process, American friendship volunteers from the community (non-employees of Purdue University Calumet) must also complete a Purdue Calumet Volunteer Agreement & Release, a Volunteer Registration Form, and Volunteer Registry Check, which will be provided during the Orientation Session/Welcome Party
+As part of the Orientation Process, American friendship volunteers from the community (non-employees of Purdue University Calumet) must also complete a and a Volunteer Agreement and Release Form, both of which are available here, and can be submitted before or during the Orientation Session/Welcome Party (copies will be available)